fehaa/git-bisect-tutorial/README.md

 	$ git bisect bad master 	// This repository is broken, so we set to bad
 	$ git bisect good 58ecb3e 	// Our first commit was good, so let's set it to good

-Now you will run ``git bisect good`` if the code is running well.
+Now you will run ``git bisect good`` if the code running is resulting as expected.
 If it isn't working, you'll run ``git bisect bad``.
 Repeat these steps until it finds the buggy commit (98f2c97):

 	98f2c97da730b5b7aa4bc09bd6d311eae3ebefd0 is the first bad commit
 	commit 98f2c97da730b5b7aa4bc09bd6d311eae3ebefd0